 Both Linter and Reiss-Andersen suggest avoiding shiny lip gloss.
 “It doesn’t feel current,” says Linter.
 But satin lipstick textures are good, and so is matte—for dramatic effect.
 Plus, “matte won’t bleed,” she adds.

 Above left to right: A couple of great reds: Rouge Dior ($37) in easy-to-wear pink-red Rouge Blossom, and M.A.C.
 Huggable Lipcolour ($21, unavailable) in raspberry Red Necessity.
 Despite its gel-like texture, it’s longlasting and semi-opaque, leaving a pinkish-red stain in its wake.

 Want something gentler than red?
 Try Dolce & Gabbana’s Sophia Loren No. 1 (I can’t believe this is out of production now–ed), a warm cherry pink, that’s the actress’s signature lipstick.
 Macy’s and Saks are sold out, but you can join the waiting list.

 What about lip liner?
 Yes, for restoring plumpness, says Reiss-Andersen.
 She recommends a liner color that matches your lipstick.
-IT Girl Lips Perfect Red Lip Duo ($29), featuring a velvety, richly pigmented liner and co-ordinating lipstick, is a perfect pre-packaged example in stunning cherry red: This combo (trust me) lingers for a good 6 hours, above right.
+IT Girl Lips Perfect Red Lip Duo (no longer available), featuring a velvety, richly pigmented liner and co-ordinating lipstick, is a perfect pre-packaged example in stunning cherry red: This combo (trust me) lingers for a good 6 hours, above right.

 Top row: French actresses Emmanuelle Seigner and Juliette Binoche, British actress Kristin Scott Thomas.
 Second row: Elizabeth McGovern, Judi Dench, Jessica Lange.
 Third row: Norma Kamali, Amy Tan, Rita Moreno.
 Fourth row: Christine Baranski, French actresses Emmanuelle Devos and Francoise Fabienne.